fbpx

 • Breakfast is served.

 • After breakfast, your driver will pick you up for a visit to a local winery.
-Tour the vineyards and cellars and enjoy a guided visit of the winery’s historic property.
+Tour the vineyards and cellars and enjoy a guided visit to the winery’s historic property.
 Here you will enjoy a wine tasting accompanied by a selection of cold cuts and cheeses that will serve as a light lunch.

 • Return to property.